Adidev-KGP/Merkle-Tree-Library/verifier/README.md

 if root == leaf else return 0

 ```
-as we can see that the function call started with 'l' and at the first step of Recursion Tree the leaf is inconsistent(it should have been h56 but its h65) and so it is gauranteed that this pattern of combination with leaf will lead to wrong hash in the further recursive calls.
+as we can see that the function call started with ```'l'``` and at the first step of Recursion Tree the leaf is inconsistent(it should have been h56 but its h65) and so it is gauranteed that this pattern of combination with leaf will lead to wrong hash in the further recursive calls.

-lets start with left direction OR 'r'
+lets start with right direction OR ```'r'```

 ```
                             com('r', 0, h6, proof)